-Our short welcome video will introduce you to the event and how to get started
+Our welcome video will introduce you to the event and how to get started

-The following short list of items summarises the next actions you need to take to start developing your game playing bot and to enter your bot into the event's tournament:
+The following list summarises the actions you need to take to start developing your game playing bot and to enter your bot into the event's tournament:

 Sign up for an account on the aigaming.com site.

 After you have made some progress in developing your code, make sure it is submitted to the event's tournament.
-Having your code run in the tournament is the only way that we measure your participation in the event.
+Watch a video that shows you how to submit your code.

 You should now have everything you need to get started.
 Watch the other videos below for more specific information.

 There are more videos to show you how to compete in the event and how to modify the Template code.

 In order to have access to the Microsoft Computer Vision services you need to play the game, you must create an API key in your Azure account.
 The next video shows you how to create a key and how to add it to code templates on the AI Gaming site.

 Using the API is the first step to playing the Rummy Vision game.
 You will use it to find out what the image on each card in the game is, and then you can decide which cards to play to score points in the game.
 There is a complete code example of how to call the Microsoft Computer Vision API to analyse images on the AI Gaming site.

 This video shows you how to use that code example, including what needs to be set up to call the API, how to make the call and how to interpret the response that the API sends back.
 This will give you a great step toward using the API in your code when you play the game.